ptomato/sandbox/gjs-memory-leaks/async-intro.md

     }
 }

-// We can use a Gio.Cancellable object to allow the function to be cancelled,
+// We can use a Gio.Cancellable object to allow the operation to be cancelled,
 // like with a 'Cancel' button in a dialog, or just leave it %null. let cancellable = new Gio.Cancellable();